ManojChandran/Object_Oriented/Chapter 1 - Begining/README.md

 This chapter gives an introduction on evolution of object oriented programming and computer programming in general.
 Below narration is outline the upcoming chapters in a slice.

-# Everything has a begining
+# Everything has a beginning

 Human civilization evolved every day and with each step in evolution, complex questions blocked him in every step.
 He needed a companion and found one to help, machine.